DataBiosphere/terra-scientific-pipelines-service/notification-templates/README.md

 ## Updating Templates
+Doc explaining the process for changes and how to test - https://docs.google.com/document/d/1e2UisAYbW9wXwyI7sWLtYMmX0ILWBP_lvRONBVEbliY/edit?tab=t.0

 ### HTML Changes
-Doc explaining the process for updating email templates - https://docs.google.com/document/d/1NSGZoV9Y_wXDfETu4Noqs5PhO7p92XL262ZA3qMStNA/edit?tab=t.0#heading=h.ye97aeoqsrlx
+For these you only have to go to the Twilio/SendGrid system and make the changes there.

-### Parameter Changes
+### Notification Parameter Changes
 Changes need to be made to different repos (in this order):
 - Workbench Libs - update https://github.com/broadinstitute/workbench-libs/blob/develop/notifications/src/main/scala/org/broadinstitute/dsde/workbench/model/Notification.scala#L209
 - Thurloe - update to version of Workbench Libs in build.sbt generated from above changes and update https://github.com/broadinstitute/thurloe/blob/develop/src/main/scala/thurloe/notification/NotificationMonitor.scala#L454